KawashimaLab/PyZebraScope_public/README.md

 - h5py (https://www.h5py.org/)
 - CuPy (https://cupy.dev/, need to match its version with CUDA toolkit)

+As of December 2023, we confirmed its functionality in Windows10 (x64) with below Python packages

+conda 23.11.0
+Python 3.11.5
+numpy 1.26.2
+spyder 5.4.3
+PyQt5: 5.15.10
+pyqtgraph: 0.13.3
+nidaqmx: 0.9.0
+h5py: 3.9.0
+pyserial: 3.5
+cupy-cuda12x: 12.3.0 (for CUDA 12)

+micro-manager-2.0.0
+pymmcore: 10.1.1.70.6
+(this is not the latest but is compatible with currently available Hamamatsu API, which requires Device API version 70 and Module API version 10)

 Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
 We still have CPU-based codes in auto_focusing.py

 ### Device configuration